-Step 2: Now, as soon as you click on the Create Template button, the editor will load up.
-You might see your page’s default style in the editor but don’t worry, we will change this.
+Step 2: As soon as you click the Create Template button, the editor will load up.
+You might see your page’s default style in the editor but don’t worry; we will change this.

 Let’s start by changing the layout of the page.

 Step 3: Click on the little wheel icon (⚙) at the lower-left corner of the page.
 Doing this will open up page settings.
 Now change the page layout to Full Width or Canvas.